DIRESA, a distance-preserving nonlinear dimension reduction technique based on regularized autoencoders: Methods

 \subsection{Autoencoders}

-An AE is a deep-learning ANN that consists of two parts: an encoder that compresses the data into a latent representation and a decoder that decompresses this representation into its original form \cite{kramer1991nonlinear}.
+An AE is a deep-learning artificial neural network (ANN) that consists of two parts: an encoder that compresses the data into a latent representation and a decoder that decompresses this representation into its original form \citep{kramer1991nonlinear}.
 The AE is trained by minimizing the reconstruction loss, which ensures that the output of the decoder is as similar as possible to the encoder's input.
-We use the MSE between the encoder's input and the decoder's output as reconstruction loss, which can also be seen as a measure for the unexplained variance of the latent representation.
+We use the MSE between the encoder's input and the decoder's output as reconstruction loss.
 After the training and testing of the neural network are done, the original dataset can be compressed with the encoder.

 The power of AEs comes from the fact that neural networks use non-linear activation functions, allowing them to capture more complex relationships than PCA, which is a linear transformation.
 Contrary to PCA, however, the latent representation usually lacks interpretability, and its components are not independent or ordered in importance.